rishab-suresh/VinylSpotify/README.md

 The frontend will run on `http://127.0.0.1:3000` and should open automatically in your browser.

-The first time you open the app, it will ask you for the **Client ID** you copied from the Spotify Developer Dashboard.
-Paste it into the form to connect the app to your Spotify account.

-You can now log in and start playing music!
+You can now log in with your Spotify account and start playing music!